lingtalfi/Light-Realist/doc/pages/2020/request-declaration.md

 You an also add your own.

-The request declaration properties alredy implemented are listed below, using [bdot notation](https://github.com/karayabin/universe-snapshot/blob/master/universe/Ling/Bat/doc/bdot-notation.md).
+The already implemented request declaration properties are listed below, using [bdot notation](https://github.com/karayabin/universe-snapshot/blob/master/universe/Ling/Bat/doc/bdot-notation.md).
 When similar properties are achieving the same results, all alternatives are listed in a "Similar properties" footnote.